 And as we saw earlier, the third-party auditor says that LogMeIn has systems in place to prevent unauthorized access to your data.
 So once again it comes down to whether you feel this situation is an unacceptable risk in your particular circumstances.

 LastPass prices and subscription plans

 What LastPass will cost you depends on your needs.
-For most users, the Free plan should be all that you need.
-However, as you can see in the image below, the Premium and Families plans offer additional benefits for paid users.
+For most users, the Free plan should suffice.
+However, as you can see in the image below, the Premium and Families plans offer some sweet additional benefits for paid users.

-While some password managers focus on individual users or small groups, LastPass has a comprehensive tier of Business plans, with the features to fit many types of organizations.
+While some password managers focus on individual users and small groups, LastPass also has a comprehensive tier of business-focused plans, with features to fit many types of organizations.